The Sago Palm (Cycas Revoluta) is a posh plant renowned for its leathery features and low maintenance.

 1. Supplement Inadequacy

-Manganese inadequacy in the soil can prompt Sago Palm ends to change from brown to yellow in color and hinder new growth for the plant.
+Manganese inadequacy in the soil can prompt Sago Palm ends to change from brown to yellow and hinder new growth for the plant.

 If the center of the leaf remains green, but there is a brown band around it, your Sago Palm may have a magnesium deficiency.

 The soil that does not drain well will cause problems for your Palm’s foliage.
 The color of the leaves changes, and the tips begin to turn brown.